Skip to content

 Set the rule per location

 A busy store, a central warehouse, and a technician truck should not share one threshold.
 Each location has its own usage rate and effective lead time.
 Calculate the reorder point where the item actually runs out.
+The reorder points guide covers why thresholds should vary by location and how to set them.

 Order3 fit